ConfederacyOfGaia/Gaia/campaign-log.md

 - The dragonborn ask the bartender something.
 - The bartender surreptitiously glances at the party, and then makes "I don't know" motions to the dragonborn, who then leave.
-- After they leave, the bartender either calls the party over to the bar or approaches.
-  - "Those fine gentlemen were looking for the folks who hunted down the bandits last night.
-Luckily for you, we all look the same to them."
-  - "I don't think I need to tell you that the little stunt you pulled last night won't win you any points with the Empire, so I would recommend that you head out as quickly as you can.
-Eventually they're going to find someone who's more interested in making a few gilders than in protecting the people who do the right thing."
-  - "***I would recommend that you split town as quickly as possible.
+- After they leave, the bartender either calls the party over to the bar or approaches: "Those fine gentlemen were looking for the folks who hunted down the bandits last night.
+Luckily for you, we all look the same to them.
+I don't think I need to tell you that the little stunt you pulled last night won't win you any points with the Empire, so I would recommend that you head out as quickly as you can.
+Eventually they're going to find someone who's more interested in making a few gilders than in protecting the people who do the right thing. ***I would recommend that you split town as quickly as possible.
 There's an Eshen caravan in the eastern field that is supposed to be heading out in the next few days, so if I were you I would start there.***"

 ### Taking to the road